Turmus Ayya: British Mandate era

 In the 1922 census of Palestine, conducted by the British Mandate authorities, Turmus Ayya had a population of 707, all Muslim, while in the 1931 census, the village had 185 occupied houses and a population of 717, all Muslims except one Christian woman.

 In the 1945 statistics the population was 960, all Muslim, while the total land area was 17,611 dunams, according to an official land and population survey.
 Of this, 3,665 dunams were allocated for plantations and irrigable land, 7,357 for cereals, while 54 dunams were classified as built-up (urban) areas.

 Jordanian era

 In the wake of the 1948 Arab–Israeli War, and after the 1949 Armistice Agreements, Turmus Ayya came under Jordanian rule.
 It was annexed by Jordan in 1950.

 The Jordanian census of 1961 found 1,620 inhabitants.

 1967-present

 Since the Six-Day War in 1967, Turmus Ayya has been under Israeli occupation.
 According to an Israeli census in 1967, there were 1,562 people.
 By 1989, the population rose to 5,140.

 Under the Oslo Accords of 1995, 64.7% of village land was classified as Area B, and the remaining 35.3% as Area C. Israel has confiscated 752 dunams of village land for the Israeli settlement of Shilo, and another 372 dunams for Mizpe Rahel.

-In December 2014, the town was the site of the controversial death of Palestinian official Ziad Abu Ein, during a protest against Israeli occupation.
+In December 2014, the town was the site of the death of Palestinian official Ziad Abu Ein during a protest against Israeli occupation.

+Settler violence

+Turmus Ayya is a target of Israeli settler violence.
+According to B'tselem, in the six first months of 2023, Turmus Ayya was attacked ten times by Israeli settlers.
+On 21 June 2023 hundreds of masked Israeli settlers, responding to the killing of four Israeli civilians in a neighboring settlement, firebombed around 30 houses and 60 cars; one Palestinian resident, Omar Qattin (27), was shot dead.